mendix/docs/content/studio/page-editor-widgets-visibility-section.md

 ## 2 Conditional Visibility Properties

-You can enable conditional visibility based on the selected attribute value and/or a user role.
+You can enable conditional visibility based on the outcome of the dynamic data and/or a user role.
 Conditional visibility properties are described below.

 ### 2.1 Visible Based on Data {#based-on-data}